erwa/robotics-lab-2020/README.md

-# robotics-lab-2020
-Project Ignite Robotics Lab 2020
+This repository contains code for the Project Ignite Robotics Lab 2020.
+For more info about Project Ignite, please visit [https://projectignitecmu.org/]().